thepracticaldev/1pr/README.md

      - `doMigration` - a function that returns a promise (or other thenable object) that enacts the data manipulation to achieve what you want to do
   1. test your migration by using the button on the admin page
      - there's no mechanism to roll back migrations yet, so testing multiple times requires deleting all but the `admins` node from the database and rerunning all migrations again
+- Add the class `signed-out` to any elements you want to be visible when the user isn't signed in
+- Add the classes `signed-in` and `hidden` to the elements you want to show when the user is signed in
+- Add the class `signed-in-admin` on top of the regular `signed-in hidden` to the elements you want to show when the user is signed in as an admin